solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 Assets of this type represent crypto assets that have been created on an existing blockchain.
 An example for this are ERC-20 tokens which have been created on the Ethereum blockchain.

-Assets of this type always have a `base_asset_id` which is the ID of the Asset that represents the underlying blockhchain.
+Assets of this type always have a `base_asset_id` which is the ID of the Asset that represents the underlying blockchain.

 ### Assets of type FIAT